weatherstorm/OpenDNS-IP-Updater/README.md

 - **Execution Frequency**: Depending on your needs, you may want to schedule the script to run periodically using a scheduler (e.g., cron on Linux, Task Scheduler on Windows) to ensure your IP address is updated regularly.

 - **Security**: Keep your configuration file (`config_file`) secure, especially if it contains sensitive information such as your OpenDNS account password.

+- ## Troubleshooting
+- **Error fetching current IP address**: If you encounter an error fetching the current IP address, follow these troubleshooting steps:
+    1. Check your internet connection.
+    2. Verify DNS configuration:
+        - **Linux**: Edit `/etc/resolv.conf` to set your DNS servers.
+        - **Windows**: Set IPv6 DNS servers in network settings.
+    3. Restart DNS service or flush DNS cache:
+        - **Linux**: Restart networking or `systemd-resolved` service.
+        - **Windows**: Run `ipconfig /flushdns` and restart your computer.
+    4. Test DNS resolution using `nslookup api64.ipify.org` again.
+    5. Temporarily disable firewall or security software and test again.
+    6. Check router DNS settings or try using a different DNS service.